 - c) Documentation.
 Visual observation and field screening results shall be recorded for each outfall and kept for 5 years.
 A summary of results shall be included with the annual report. - 3.
 Investigation and Elimination Procedures.
 The Permittee shall have written procedures for investigating and responding to known or suspected illicit discharges.
-Procedures must include all of the following: - a) The name, title, and phone number of the individual(s) responsible for responding to reports of illicit discharges and spills. - b) Immediately investigating portions of the MS4 that, based on the results of visual observation, field screening, laboratory analysis, or other relevant information, such as a complaint or referral, indicates a reasonable potential for containing illicit discharges. - c) Responding to spills that discharge into and/or from the MS4, including tracking the source of the spill, if unknown. - d) Preventing and containing spills that may discharge into or are already within the MS4. - e) Immediately notifying the Department in accordance with ch.
+Procedures must include all of the following: - a) The name, title, and phone number of the individual(s) responsible for responding to reports of illicit discharges and spills. - b) Immediately investigating portions of the MS4 that, based on the results of visual observation, field screening, laboratory analysis, or other relevant information, such as a complaint or referral, indicates a reasonable potential for containing illicit discharges. - c) Responding to spills that discharge into and/or from the MS4, including tracking the source of the spill, if unknown. - d) Preventing and containing spills that may discharge into or are already within the MS4. - e) Procedure to immediately notify the Department in accordance with ch.
 NR 706, Wis.
 Adm.
-Code, if the Permittee identifies a spill or release of a hazardous substance, which results in the discharge of pollutants into waters of the state.
+Code, if the Permittee identifies a spill or release of a hazardous substance into or from its MS4, which results in the discharge of pollutants into waters of the state.
 The Department shall be notified via the 24-hour toll free spill hotline at 1-800-943-0003.
-The Permittee shall cooperate with the Department in efforts to investigate and prevent such discharges from polluting waters of the state. - f) Elimination of the illicit discharge as soon as practicable. - (1) Once the source of an illicit discharge is determined, the permittee must take appropriate action to seek to eliminate the illicit discharges within 30 days.
-This includes an initial evaluation of the feasibility to eliminate the discharge within 30 days.
-The permittee shall contact the Department if the illicit discharge cannot be eliminated in the 30-day time period. - (2)If the Permittee determines the elimination of the illicit discharge will take more than 30 days due to technical, logistical or other reasonable issues, the permittee must develop and implement an illicit discharge elimination plan to remove the illicit discharge in an expeditious manner.
+The Permittee shall cooperate with the Department in efforts to investigate and prevent such discharges from polluting waters of the state. - f) Elimination of the illicit discharge. - (1) Once the source of an illicit discharge is determined, the permittee must take appropriate action to expeditiously eliminate the illicit discharges.
+If elimination of the illicit discharge is not feasible to eliminate within 30 days, the permittee shall contact the Department. - (2)If the Permittee determines the elimination of the illicit discharge will take more than 30 days due to technical, logistical or other reasonable issues, the permittee must develop and implement an illicit discharge elimination plan to remove the illicit discharge in an expeditious manner.
 The elimination plan must be submitted to the Department within 45 days of determining the source of an illicit discharge.
 In lieu of developing and implementing an individual elimination plan for common types of illicit discharges, the permittee may document and implement response procedures, a response plan, or similar document.
 The action plan, response procedures, response plan or similar document must include a timeframe for elimination of the illicit discharge as soon as practicable.